 Next up on the list of Vanguard Small Business plans is the SEP-IRA.

-Well, let’s start with an IRA: An IRA stands for individual retirement account.
+For clarification, an IRA stands for individual retirement account.
 Put simply, an IRA is a type of retirement account that lets you stow away cash in a savings account with a fair amount of tax breaks.
-Whereas a 401(k) is set up by your employer, the most common types of IRAs are accounts that you open for yourself.
+Whereas a 401(k) is set up by an employer, the most common types of IRAs are accounts that you open for yourself.
 SEP-IRAs, however, are opened by self-employed individuals and small business owners.
 (That’s where the “SEP” part comes in: SEP stands for simplified employee pension.)

-Putting these two abbreviations together, you get the basics of how Vanguard Small Business’s SEP-IRA works.
-This retirement account is for self-employed business owners.
-Or business owners with a few employees can use the SEP-IRA for their own account and contribute to their employees’ personal IRAs to encourage retirement savings.
+Putting these two abbreviations together, you get the basics of how the Vanguard SEP-IRA works.
+This retirement account is for self-employed business owners; freelancers; or business owners with a few employees, who can use the SEP-IRA as their own account and contribute to their employees’ personal IRAs to encourage retirement savings.

 If you use the SEP-IRA from Vanguard Small Business, the employer will be the one making contributions to the accounts.
 The employees, on the other hand, can choose to contribute to their own personal IRA accounts.

-As the owner of your business, you’ll pay $20 per year for each Vanguard fund you have as a SEP-IRA with a balance less than $10,000.
+As the owner of your business, you’ll pay $20 per year for each of your Vanguard SEP-IRA funds with a balance of less than $10,000.
 There are no establishment fees for the Vanguard SEP-IRA account.

 Also, if you qualify as Flagship, Voyager, or Voyager Select Services client—meaning you invest anywhere from $1 million to $5 million with Vanguard—the service fee is waived.

-The SEP-IRA plan from Vanguard Small Business is a great option for self-employed individuals, freelancers, or small business owners with only a few employees or those who consider themselves self-employed.
+The SEP-IRA plan from Vanguard Small Business is a great option for self-employed individuals, freelancers, or small business owners with only a few employees.

 And if you’re planning on keeping your business a one-person show, then using the SEP-IRA might be your best bet.
 You’ll pay low account fees and your contribution limit is based on a pretty simple formula—you can put away as much as 25% of your income, up to a cap set each year.